okonomichiyaki/supercat/000-SUPERCAT.md

 * steal a resource or guild card from the bot (limit 1 per action)
 * target bot city with a Tax action
 * take one or more bot agents captive (limit 1 per action)

-**Example:** Red bot has zero grievances associated with the blue player.
-The blue player takes a Battle action, choosing red bot as the defender, in a system with both red ships and red buildings, using a mix of assault and raid dice.
-The blue player destroys 2 ships with the assault dice, and gets enough keys on the raid dice to steal 1 resource and 1 guild card.
-The red bot will gain 3 grievances matching the blue player (one for the Battle action, one for destroying pieces, and one for stealing)
 <div class="pagebreak"> </div>